 The Association and NCJUA jointly rent home office facilities under an operating lease agreement, which has an expiration in calendar year 2029.
-The Association was allocated 51% of the costs under this lease agreement during both of the years ended December 31, 2023 and 2022.
-The Association's allocated share of rent expense \$682,766 and \$675,931 in the years ended December 31, 2023 and 2022, respectively.
+The Association was allocated 52% and 51% of the costs under this lease agreement during both of the years ended December 31, 2024 and 2023, respectively.
+The Association's allocated share of rent expense was \$708,444 and \$682,766 in the years ended December 31, 2024 and 2023, respectively.
 The Association also leases certain equipment jointly with NCJUA.